Impact on Business (GRI3-3)

 4. Complaint and suggestion form

 CKPower has established practical guidelines for inspection and corrective action in the case of accidents, based on safety risk assessments for employees and contractors.
-The company also evaluates and maintains risk registers for potentially hazardous activities.
+The Company also evaluates and maintains risk registers for potentially hazardous activities.

 Furthermore, basic safety rules allow employees or relevant personnel to stop work and take corrective action when hazards are identified.
 CKPower also convenes meetings to discuss control measures for medium and high-risk activities and presents risk reduction plans to executives for approval and implementation.

-Work-related injury or illness investigation procedure
+Work-related injury or illness investigation procedure (GRI403-2)

 The workplace injury or illness investigation procedure is as follows: